awsdocs/aws-glue-developer-guide/doc_source/schema-registry-integrations.md

 ## Use Case: Integrating Amazon Kinesis Data Streams with the AWS Glue Schema Registry<a name="schema-registry-integrations-kds"></a>

-This integration requires that you have an existing Amazon Kinesis Data Stream\.
-For more information, see [Getting Started with Amazon Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/getting-started.html)\.
+This integration requires that you have an existing Amazon Kinesis data stream\.
+For more information, see [Getting Started with Amazon Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/getting-started.html) in the *Amazon Kinesis Data Streams Developer Guide*\.

-There are two ways that you can interact with data in a Kinesis Data Stream\.
+There are two ways that you can interact with data in a Kinesis data stream\.
 + Through the Kinesis Producer Library \(KPL\) and Kinesis Client Library \(KCL\) libraries in Java\.
 Multi\-language support is not provided\.
-+ Through the `PutRecords`, `PutRecord`, and `GetRecords` Kinesis Data Streams APIs available in the AWS Java SDK\.
++ Through the `PutRecords`, `PutRecord`, and `GetRecords` Kinesis Data Streams APIs available in the AWS SDK for Java\.

 If you currently use the KPL/KCL libraries, we recommend continuing to use that method\.
 There are updated KCL and KPL versions with Schema Registry integrated, as shown in the examples\.
 Otherwise, you can use the sample code to leverage the AWS Glue Schema Registry if using the KDS APIs directly\.